 Step 3: Determine the Best Time to Take Them

-Now that we know which pictures we are looking to take, and where we need to be to take them, the last step in the process is collecting as much information as we can about those shots in advance.
+Now that we know which pictures we are looking to take, and where we need to be to take them, the last step in the process of planning your travel photos is collecting as much information as you can about those shots in advance.
 Specifically, we are looking for the following types of information about these shots:

 - Which direction will I need to shoot?

 - What time is sunrise and sunset at the location when I will be visiting?

 - Is there any shade to take the shot from?